-Title IX states that if an institution knows or reasonably should know of incidents of sexual discrimination and harassment, to include sexual violence, the institution has a duty to investigate.
-While the wishes of the Complainant are considered whether a Complainant chooses to cooperate or not should not be the deciding factor for whether an investigation is initiated or disciplinary charges are brought against a Respondent.
-If an investigation determines that it is more likely than not that the university's Sexual Harassment Policy was violated, then the "University" may assume the role of the Complainant.
+UNCP Sexual Harassment Policy states that if the university knows or reasonably should know of incidents of sexual discrimination and harassment, to include sexual violence, the university has a duty to investigate.
+Also, as in accordance with Title IX, whether a Complainant chooses to cooperate or not should not be the deciding factor for whether an investigation is initiated, or disciplinary charges are brought against a Respondent.
+If an investigation determines that it is more likely than not that the university's Sexual Harassment Policy was violated, then the "university" may assume the role of the Complainant.
 Thus, whether or not the victim files a complaint with law enforcement, the university may file a complaint under the Sexual Harassment Policy and Sexual Harassment Regulation.
 The Complainant may choose to participate in the university investigatory and adjudicatory process or not.
 However, deference will be given to the Complainant's wishes.

-Types of Disciplinary Proceedings Utilized in Cases of Alleged Dating Violence, Domestic Violence, Sexual Assault and Stalking
+Disciplinary Proceeding: Cases of Alleged Dating Violence, Domestic Violence, Stalking and Sexual Assault